nablarch/nablarch-document/en/application_framework/application_framework/blank_project/CustomizeDB.rst

       jndiResourceName
     - Resource name when acquiring the DataSource with JNDI
-    - * Projects generated from each archetype (configure in the config file (described below) of environment that acquires connections from JNDI)
+    - * Projects generated from each archetype (configure in the properties file (described below) of environment that acquires connections from JNDI)
   * - nablarch.db.jdbcDriver
     - JDBC driver class name
-    - * Projects generated from each archetype (configure in the config file (described below) of environments that create local connection pools)
+    - * Projects generated from each archetype (configure in the properties file (described below) of environments that create local connection pools)
   * - nablarch.db.url
     - Database connection URL
-    - * Projects generated from each archetype (configure in the config file (described below) of environments that create local connection pools)
+    - * Projects generated from each archetype (configure in the properties file (described below) of environments that create local connection pools)
   * - nablarch.db.user
     - Database access user name
-    - * Projects generated from each archetype (configure in the config file (described below) of environments that create local connection pools)
+    - * Projects generated from each archetype (configure in the properties file (described below) of environments that create local connection pools)
   * - nablarch.db.password
     - Database access user password
-    - * Projects generated from each archetype (configure in the config file (described below) of environments that create local connection pools)
+    - * Projects generated from each archetype (configure in the properties file (described below) of environments that create local connection pools)
   * - nablarch.db.schema
     - Connection schema name
     - * Nablarch testing framework

-Immediately after a project is generated from an archetype, the following applies to the "config file of the environment that acquires connections from JNDI".
+Immediately after a project is generated from an archetype, the following applies to the "properties file of the environment that acquires connections from JNDI".

 .. list-table::
   :header-rows: 1